Receiving Shipments - Standard Operating Procedure¶

 If configured, the system may prompt for immediate putaway:

-- System suggests optimal storage locations
+- System suggests optimal storage locations with suitability scores

 - Scan suggested location barcode to confirm